Community Supports

 Irvington Community Schools believe community-based supports play an important role in creating a safe and meaningful environment where students and families are connected and able to thrive.
 This belief is demonstrated by providing resources to address student and family needs.
 The following are resources available to Irvington Community Schools families.

-Clothing Closet Program
+Clothing Closet Program – On Hold till January 2025

 The ICS Clothing Closet Program is a FREE resource available to all ICS PreK-12 students and family members.
 Created and supported using ESSER II funds, the program provides a supplemental resource for families impacted economically by the Covid-19 Pandemic.
 Families are eligible to receive free new and gently used clothing including student uniforms, undergarments, shoes, and everyday clothing needs.
 The clothing closet is available once a month for families on Wednesdays: ICES – second Wednesday of the month, IPA – third Wednesday of the month, and ICMS – the forth Wednesday of the month.

 All ICS PreK-12 students and their families are eligible to participate in the clothing program.
-Parents, Guardians and students can apply by using the clothing assistance request form located in the quick links above or contact Ashley Cook, ICS Social Worker directly at ascook@ics-charter.org or (317) 357-3770, x1115.
+Parents, Guardians and students can apply by using the clothing assistance request form located in the quick links above or contact Ashley Hagen, ICS Social Worker directly at ahagen@ics-charter.org or (317) 357-3770, x1115.

 McKinney Vento Homeless Assistance Act Services